makermovement/WebResearcherJS/README.md

 Load bookmarklet on the webpage you would like to annotate and select some region in the webpage.
 - **Ctrl + 1**: Create note near selection
-  - Shift and drag with mouse to move the note to anywhere else
+  - Hold on the shift key and drag the note anywhere on the webpage
   - Resize as needed
   - Right click on any note to destroy it.
 - **Ctrl + 2**: Save all annotations in current webpage as .txt to local drive